The-AVR/AVR-2022/content/en/diving-deeper/architecture/_index.md

 ## General

-The software for VRC is designed around a pub/sub messaging system in order to exchange data throughout the system.
+The software for AVR is designed around a pub/sub messaging system in order to exchange data throughout the system.
 This allows software modules to operate independently of each other, and to communicate with each other over a network.